tbhhhhh/Script/README.md

     Vega X
 ..etc
 ## Features
-It's FREE and easy to use, supports four games.
+It's FREE and easy to use, supports many games.
 Works on Mobile/PC.